fex01/servicenow-notes/sn-discovery.md

   - Pattern Designer > Discovery Pattern Logs, add column Process ID, find pattern
 - Host CI Install Status=absent -> no application debugging
 - Horizontal Patterns must be triggered via Process Classification
-  - Cl Classification > Processes
+  - CI Classification > Processes
   - Process Classification is what triggers the Application patterns
   - Use the HorizontalDiscoveryProbe-Horizontal Patt trigger probe to associate the Application Pattern
 - use the log